-Well it may seem fine for this one example, but imagine a whole book of this back-story ‘dumping’.
-Each time the writer needs to TELL the reader about an important plot point, they just dump it into the narrative and tick off the box.
-This way each plot point, and back-story element, is spoon fed to the reader, who sit back and lets it happen.
-It quickly becomes, well… boring.
+Well, it may seem fine for this one example but imagine a whole book of this backstory dumping.
+Each time the author needs to TELL the reader about an important plot point, it is just dumped into the narrative, ticking off that box.
+This way each plot point and backstory element is spoon-fed to the reader, who sits back and lets it happen.

 So what do you do?

-John, of course, sees the dog and acts.
+John, of course, sees the dog and reacts.
 You don’t write in any new dialogue, just a few lines of description where John sees the animal and crosses the street to avoid the dog.
 It is essential that the narrator describes the action but offers no explanation.
-The narrator must not TELL the reader why John is acting in the way that is described.
+The narrator must not TELL the reader why John is acting in the way described.

-Now, let’s jump forward.
 Imagine there’s a scene, at a key point in the book, in which John, having just committed a crime, is running from the police.
-John knows a short cut down an alley.
+John knows a shortcut down an alley.
 He turns into the alley and sees a dog.
-John stops in his tracks, turns around, and chooses to take a different route.
-He is nearly caught in the process.
+John stops in his tracks, turns around and chooses to take a different route.
+He is nearly caught by the police in the process.

-Again, this is action only.
-The narrator must not TELL the reader why John is acting, just a description of his actions.
+Again this is action only.
+The narrator must not TELL the reader why John is acting this way, just a description of his actions.
 Nothing is said about the dog, beyond a description of John’s actions.
 John sees the dog and reacts.
-It is up to the reader to draw his or her own conclusions.
+It is up to the reader to draw his or her conclusions.

-What you are doing here is writing a scene in which you can present dialogue that passes the back-story in a convincing manner.
-John’s friend has seen John reaction to dogs, it would only be natural for it to pop in conversation.
-This conversation then becomes a vehicle for you to present back-story.
+What you are doing here is writing a scene in which you can present dialogue that passes the backstory in a convincing manner.
+John’s friend has seen John’s reaction to dogs; it would only be natural for it to pop into the conversation.
+This dialogue exchange then becomes a vehicle for you to present backstory.

 I would like to go one step further.

-It would be perfectly acceptable for you, the writer, to never explain John’s fear of dogs to the reader.
+It would be perfectly acceptable for you, the author, to never explain John’s fear of dogs to the reader.
 You could remove completely the conversation and just have John reacting to dogs.
-The important aspect is that you, the writer, understands John’s fear and how he will react in any given situation.
+The important aspect is that you, the author, understand John’s fear and how he will react in any given situation.